Perth

 Mandurah Line

 The Mandurah Line is an S-Train line on a North-South alignment.
 It runs from Perth Underground in the north to Mandurah in the south, serving 13 stations.
-It through operates onto the Joondalup Line.
+It through operates onto the Yanchep Line.

 The Mandurah Line was opened in December 2007 and the last expansion to the line was the opening of Lakelands in June 2023.
 The Mandurah Line is owned by the Public Transport Authority and operated by Transperth Train Operations.